Understand Dijkstra's Algorithm in Detail

 How does the algorithm work?

-The operation of the Dijkstra's algorithm Step by Step:
+Below is the detailed operation of the Dijkstra's algorithm Step by Step:

 • Initialization: An initial node is defined where the distance is 0, while the distance to the rest of the nodes is set as infinite.